mastodon-ml/relay/docs/installation.md

 ## Pip

-The instructions for installation via pip are very similar to pipx.
-Installation can be done from git
+The instructions for installation via pip are very similar to pipx

-	python3 -m pip install git+https://git.pleroma.social/pleroma/relay@0.3.0
+	python3 -m pip install activityrelay

 or a cloned git repo.